alexfrxx/alexfrxx/README.md

 ### 💻 Frontend Developer | UI & UX Enthusiast

-Frontend Developer with commercial experience developing modern web applications using React.
-Experienced in working within agile teams and collaborating closely with designers and product managers.

-Contributed to the development of new features, bug fixing, maintenance, and optimization of existing applications.
-Focused on writing clean, maintainable code, improving user experience, and continuously developing professional skills in software development.
+Frontend Developer specializing in building modern web applications with React.
+Experienced in collaborating within agile teams alongside designers and product managers.
+Contributed to the development of new features, bug fixing, application maintenance, and performance optimization.
+Passionate about writing clean, maintainable code, improving user experience, and continuously expanding technical expertise.

 Confident in building responsive and scalable user interfaces, applying component-based architecture, and integrating frontend solutions with backend APIs.
 Experienced in using modern development tools and workflows, including Git, task management systems, and code review processes.
 Able to quickly understand existing codebases, identify areas for improvement, and implement effective solutions.

-In an era where AI writes code, it’s important to think not only about how it works, but also about how people use it.
-I pay special attention to usability, simplicity, and user experience.
+In an era where AI writes code, it's important to think not only about how software works, but also about how people interact with it.
+I focus on creating intuitive user experiences while keeping business metrics and product goals in mind.

 ---